 \section{Magnetic trapping}

-High laser cooling efficiency of the sample enabled us to transfer atoms to a conservative magnetic potential.
-A magnetic trap has a large capture volume and enables sympathetic cooling of $^{40}$K with $^{23}$Na,$^{41}$K or $^{87}$Rb~\cite{Park_NaK_fermi_mix,aubin2006rapid,wu2011strongly}.
-In such a cooling scheme, the final temperature of fermions is set by the ability to evaporate the coolant (e.g. $^{23}$Na, $^{41}$K or $^{87}$Rb) and one can enter the degenerate regime without notable atom loss of $^{40}$K.
+The high laser cooling efficiency of the sample allows us to transfer atoms to a conservative magnetic potential.
+A magnetic trap has a large capture volume and could facilitate sympathetic cooling of $^{40}$K with $^{23}$Na, $^{41}$K or $^{87}$Rb~\cite{24,25,12}.
+In such a cooling scheme, the final temperature of fermions is set by the ability to evaporate the coolant (e.g. $^{23}$Na, $^{41}$K or $^{87}$Rb), and one can enter the degenerate regime without notable loss of $^{40}$K atoms.

 To transfer atoms from gray molasses to the magnetic trap we perform hyperfine pumping of the atomic population to the \mbox{$^2S_{1/2}, F=7/2$} hyperfine state by switching off the repumping light, then after 500~\textmu s switching off the cooling light and turning on the quadrupole field.
-We use the highest gradient we can safely sustain in our setup, $B'_{\mathrm{r}}=57.6$~G/cm (note that the horizontal gradient is nearly $B'_{\mathrm{axial}}=115$~G/cm) which is sufficiently high to capture atoms distributed between $m_\mathrm{F}=-3/2,-5/2,-7/2$ states.
-If after hyperfine pumping the populations was eqaully distributed between Zeeman sublevels we would expect a 37.5\% transfer efficiency - we reach just under 50\% of that value.
+We use the highest gradient we can safely sustain in our setup, $B'_{\mathrm{r}}=57.6$~G\,cm$^{-1}$ (note that the horizontal gradient is nearly $B'_{\mathrm{axial}}=115$~G\,cm$^{-1}$) which is sufficiently high to capture atoms distributed between $m_\mathrm{F}=-3/2,-5/2,-7/2$ states.
+If after hyperfine pumping the population was equally distributed between Zeeman sublevels we would expect a 37.5\% transfer efficiency -- we obtain 16\%.

-We have investigated the same two cases we have considered for the MOT loading: dispensers turned on to maximize the trapped atom number and dispensers turned off for a day and loading enhancement with LIAD.
-For the atom number maximized case we are able to magnetically trap about $5\times10^4$ atoms, with a lifetime of 0.6~s.
+We have investigated the same two cases that we have considered for MOT loading: dispensers turned on to maximize the trapped atom number and dispensers turned off for a day and loading enhancement with LIAD.
+For the atom-number maximized case we are able to magnetically trap about $5\times10^4$ atoms, with a lifetime of 0.6~s.
 This lifetime can be extended to over 2.8~s after keeping the dispensers off for a day and enhancing the loading rate with LIAD.
-This, however, results in a much lower number of trapped atoms, just above 3,000.
+However, this results in a much lower number of trapped atoms, just above 3,000.
 The lifetime measurements are shown in figure~\ref{fig:lifetime}.